For the South

 12 Y-O

-Jumblie is a sister of Tête-à-Tête and also a division 12.
+Jumblie is a sister of Tête à Tête and also a division 12.
 Floriferous and miniature, Jumblie has a will to live like the other Cyclataz family members.
 Good for pot culture and fun in the border.
+These 12s have a will to live and live to flower.

 7 W-Y

 A highly unusual jonquil from Bill Welch.
-Really emulates all that is tazetta.
+A bit of an imposter, Kaykay emulates all that is tazetta.
 Thought to have fertility both ways.
 Just a handful available.
+I am growing it hoping the florists take notice.

 3 W-YOO